strang3nt/AdvancedAlgorithmsLab_21-22/Reports/Lab2/src/2-Approx-Metric-Tsp.md

 ```

 The code above contains the implementation of the 2-approximation algorithm, it builds the MST using Prim.
-The implementation follows closely the one from the lectures, which basically does a preorder visit on the
+The implementation follows closely the one from the lectures, which does a preorder visit on the
 MST built using a MST algorithm: we chose Prim because it was the fastest between the ones we implemented
 during the last assignment.